Mississippi moves one step closer to banning transgender athletes from women's sports - KESQ

 Senate Bill 2536, which prohibits transgender athletes from competing on women’s sports teams in the state’s high schools and universities, passed the Mississippi House by a vote of 81-28.
 The state’s Senate approved the measure last month by a vote of 34-9.

 The legislation now heads to Republican Gov. Tate Reeves for approval.
-The governor, who has previously made comments highly critical of transgender athletes, will likely sign the legislation into law, though he has not weighed in on it in recent days.
+The governor, who has previously made comments highly critical of transgender athletes, said in a tweet Thursday that he would sign it.

+“Adults?
+That’s on them,” Reeves tweeted.
+“But the push for kids to adopt transgenderism is just wrong.”

 Republicans in state legislatures across the country have introduced a litany of anti-transgender bills since the start of the year, but SB 2536 is the first one to make it to a governor’s desk, according to the Human Rights Campaign, the nation’s largest LGBTQ rights group.
 The issue has become a lightening rod for debate among conservatives, who have seized on it much like they did several years ago with the debate around transgender students and bathrooms.